California Cigarette & Tobacco Products Licensing Act of 2003 - Retailer License

 The law also adds recordkeeping requirements and other provisions related to your purchase of cigarettes and tobacco products.
 Your cigarette and tobacco product purchase invoices must meet certain legal requirements.

-Each invoice must include:
+Each invoice must be legible, readable, and include:

 - The wholesaler or distributor's name, address, telephone number, and their California Cigarette and Tobacco Products Wholesaler or Distributor's license number.
 (It is not legal to buy cigarettes or tobacco products from a person who does not have a license.)